HPCForge/BubbleML/README.md

 ## Running Sample Code

 The sample code uses Hydra to manage different configurations.
-For example, we treat each simulation group as a dataset: `conf/dataset/*.yaml`.
+For example, we treat each simulation type as a dataset: `conf/dataset/*.yaml`.
 Similarly, each model is treated as a separate experiment: `conf/experiment/*.yaml`.
-Running the main training script with different settings with run an experiment on a particular dataset.

 For example, training a temperature prediction UNet model on the subcooled boiling dataset is simple: